ufz/ogs/web/content/docs/benchmarks/hydro-thermal/ClassicalTransportExample/index.md

 The example defines the mass transport in liquid flow with a constant liquid velocity in 1D domain.

-The  domain size 0.8 m.
+The domain size is 0.8 m.
 The initial value of the primary variable is 0.
 The Dirichlet boundary
- conditions are applied on the left and right boundaries with values of 1.0 and 0.0, respectively.
+ conditions are applied on the left and right boundaries with respective values 1.0 and 0.0.
  The constant velocity is 1.e-4 m/s.
 The diffusion coefficient is
  $10^{-9}$ m/s.
-The time period is 7200 s.
+The analysis duration is 7200 s.

 Derived by Ogata, A. and Banks [[1]](#1), the analytical solution of the example is
 $$